sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

 * a sanity check level: "H" for summary on number of samples loaded, "L" for details on field name and content, "F" for number of sequences check
 * a field name within the metadata uniquely idenfitying each sample

+And as output it generates a report covering points 1-4.

 ## Positional arguments: